meringu/murulang/README.md

 ## Usage

-1. Install rust and wasmtime.
+1. Install rust and your favourite WebAssembly runtime (e.g. wasmtime).
 1. Run the example with:

     ```sh